Navigation: THE REMOTE DATABASE VERSION >

 WARNING: The Program will Exit after Two Hours of Inactivity

 Because you are using up server resources, you should exit DONATION when you are not using it.
-This is also relevant if your license only allows one simultaneous user, because nobody else can use it while you are doing so.
-If you are using the Web Network Version and you leave DONATION running for two hours without doing anything in it, it will automatically disconnect from the server and exit the program, so that others can use it and you are no longer using up server resources.
+If you are using the Remote Database Version and you leave DONATION running for two hours without doing anything in it, it will automatically disconnect from the server and exit the program, so that others can use it and you are no longer using up server resources.
 The program will of course tell you it has done that.

 Please note that this automatic exiting after two hours of inactivity will also abandon any unsaved changes to a donor or a donation on the main window.
 So you should never leave the program alone for that long when you are in the middle of unsaved data entry!
 It will not abandon unsaved work in the Batch Entry window.

-Switching Back from the Web Network Version to another Version
+Switching Back from the Remote Database Version to another Version